 - The image uses a placeholder service, so a working preview will actually display it; a broken preview shows alt text only.

-- Because the structure is stable, you can diff the rendered HTML across renderer versions to catch regressions.
+- Because the structure is stable across different seeds, you can diff the rendered HTML across renderer versions to catch regressions — only the filler text changes, not the element layout.

-- Everything runs locally with no API key or network call beyond loading the placeholder image in a preview.
+- Everything runs locally with no API key required; the only network call is the placeholder image request when a preview loads it.